sunyi000/ai4dm-prototype/README.md

 Prerequisite
 - install GraphDB and create a triple store, for example "ai4dm"
+- download AnyBURL, and take note of its binary location

 1 . ai4dm-backend is a standard Flask application.